 Let’s take a quick look at the amazing success of ETH.
 If you had purchased 100 ETH when it was released in 2015, it would have cost you a total of $283.
 If you had held this until January 2018, when it reached its all-time high of $1,389, your 100 ETH would have been worth more than $138,000!
 In 2017 alone, Ethereum increased its price by more than 10,000%.

-Source: coinmarketcapAlthough there are other smart contract protocols that can perform better than Ethereum (otherwise known as “Ethereum killers”), it is still the second most valuable cryptocurrency behind Bitcoin.
-However, for Ethereum to keep its place, it really needs to solve its scalability issues.
+However, for Ethereum to keep its place, it needs to solve its scalability issues.
 No global network can survive at just 15 transactions per second, so it is hoped that the combination of ‘Proof-of-Stake’, ‘Sharding’ and ‘Plasma’ will happen without fail.

 Ripple has also had a very successful journey in its short lifespan, with XRP now being the third most popular cryptocurrency in the world.
 Interestingly, in January 2018, it briefly overtook Ethereum to become number two.

 In 2017, Ripple increased its price from a tiny $0.0065 at the start of the year, all the way up to a significant $2.40!
 This is an increase of more than 380 times.

 The overall aim of Ripple Labs was to allow their technology to service the multi-trillion-dollar cross-border payments industry.
 Although they have only been operational for 6 years, they already have their xCurrent protocol installed by over 100 different banks.